dhlow3/oanda-trader/README.md

 # oanda-trader

-> Get historical prices, stream live prices, and make trades using the Oanda v20 REST API.
+> Get historical prices and stream live prices using the Oanda v20 REST API.

-## In Progress